Practical answers for Tesla owner problems

 Short answer

-TMG is now a Tesla owner problem-solving knowledge base.
+TMG is becoming a Tesla owner problem-solving knowledge base, with Model Y / Juniper as the real-owner wedge.

 Flat tire plan